triciamarier/triciamarier.github.io/projects/kanak-attack-manoa.md

 ## What I Learned

-This project taught me a lot about working as a group and having to come up with our own improvements and solutions in order to make the existing project and algorithm better.
-It also involved a lot of self-driven work and research, and at some points I did feel lost and stuck and felt like I needed to be given direction.
-I would say it felt a bit like a job as the professor doesn't set up everything for you or give you instructions on how to do it.
-Through this team, I was able to learn a lot about the process of creating something from the research to the design, as well as having to plan out a timeline for your team on how and when we would get the job done.
+This project taught me a lot about working as a group and having to come up with our own design choices and utilizing what we learned about web application development.
+I also learned a lot about working in a team, trusting your teammates, and communicating with them to get the work done.
+Through this team, I was able to learn a lot about the process of creating something from your own ideas and through what was learned during the course of the semester, as well as having to plan out a timeline for your team on how and when we would get the job done.

 You can learn more at the [Kanak Attack Manoa wepage](https://kanak-attack-manoa.github.io/).
 [Github Organization](https://github.com/kanak-attack-manoa)